901abc26123bee/901abc26123bee.github.io/source/_posts/Unveiling-HTTPS-The-Roles-of-PKCS-Digital-Certificates-Public-Key-Infrastructure-and-Chain-of-Trust.md

 - **PKCS #1 RSA Cryptography Standard**:

-    This is the most directly related standard to the RSA algorithm.
+    This is the a standard specifically for RSA cryptography.
 It defines the mathematical properties and formats for RSA public and private keys, as well as the encryption and signature schemes based on RSA.
 It includes details on padding schemes (such as OAEP and PSS) to ensure the security of RSA operations.

     - **PKCS #1 v1.5**  and **PKCS #1 v2.0(OAEP)**  are the primary padding schemes for RSA encryption, RSA can be used with various padding schemes, particularly in the context of digital signatures.
 OAEP is generally preferred for its stronger security properties
     - Standard RSA private key decryption involves removing all padding or encoding from the ciphertext, resulting in the plaintext as it was originally encrypted.
 Prior to decryption, it is essential to determine the specific padding mode used during encryption.
 Additionally, the length of the input to any RSA decryption method must match the size of the RSA key in bytes (i.e., the modulus size in bytes).
 For OAEP (Optimal Asymmetric Encryption Padding), it is also crucial to know which hash functions were used during the encoding process.